hbashton/VIIPER/docs/getting-started/installation.md

     **Install and done 😉**

     !!! warning "USBIP-Win2 security issue"
         The releases of usbip-win2 **currently** (at the time of writing) install the publicly available test signing CA as a _trusted root CA_ on your system.
         You can safely remove this CA after installation using `certmgr.msc` (run as admin) and removing the "USBIP" from the "Trusted Root Certification Authorities" -> "Certificates" list.

-        **Alternativly**, you can download and istall the **latest pre-release** driver manually from the [OSSign repository](https://github.com/OSSign/vadimgrn--usbip-win2/releases), which has this issue fixed already.
+        **Alternatively**, you can download and install the **latest pre-release** driver manually from the [OSSign repository](https://github.com/OSSign/vadimgrn--usbip-win2/releases), which has this issue fixed already.
         _Note_ that the installer does not work, only the driver `.cat,.inf,.sys` files.

 === "Linux"